 Investing in gold ETFs has its share of benefits and drawbacks.
 Some pros of investing in gold ETFs include:

-- Lower risk: Investing in a gold ETF is less risky compared to buying physical gold and storing it at your home, where it could get stolen, or investing in individual gold stocks.
+- Lower risk: Investing in a gold ETF is less risky than buying physical gold and storing it at home, where it could be stolen, or investing in individual gold stocks.

 - Easy access: Gold ETFs make it easy to invest in physical gold or broadly in gold mining stocks.

 - Passive investments: Gold ETFs are passive investments.
-You don't need to go buy gold and a safe to store it in or manage a portfolio of gold mining stocks.
+You don't need to buy gold or a safe to store it in, or manage a portfolio of gold mining stocks.

 However, investing in gold ETFs isn't without its drawbacks, which include: